 Starting Caraway From Seed

-Plant caraway seeds in a weeded and worked garden bed that gets full sun.
-The soil should be well-drained loam with pH ranges of 6.5 to 7.0.
+Sow caraway seeds in a weeded and worked garden bed that gets full sun.
+The soil should be well-draining loam with pH ranges of 6.5 to 7.0.
 Sow the small, hard seeds 1/2 inch deep and 8 to 12 inches apart in rows that are 18 to 24 inches apart.
 Germination is slow and inconsistent, so put in several seeds for every plant you hope to grow.

-Keep the soil moist from seed planting through germination.
+Keep the soil moist from seed sowing through germination.
 After the seeds sprout, continue to keep the soil moist.
 Caraway is an herb that requires very little cultivation effort on the part of the gardener.
 However, adequate irrigation is essential.
 Use a soaker or drip system if available since it's important to keep the foliage dry.

 Starting Caraway From a Seedling